Ocean Governance: 'Samudra Manthan' 2.0

 Samudra Manthan- churning of the ocean- the legend in Hindu mythology which is depicted in its magnificent sculpture at Suvarnabhumi Airport in Bangkok and as in bas-relief at Angkor Wat (Cambodia) has revisited in the form of negotiating a legally binding instrument for the conservation and sustainable use of ‘Marine Biodiversity beyond National Jurisdiction’ (MBBNJ) under the UN Convention on the Law of the Seas (UNCLOS).
 The first preparatory committee (PrepCom) met between 28 March and 8 April to delve into ‘elements of draft text’ of future agreement at UN headquarters.

 World Ocean Day is being celebrated today (June 08).
 More than three decades later, it is appropriate on the eve of Ocean Day to ask will the countries be able to agree and adopt a new multilateral agreement like UNCLOS on deep-sea biodiversity.
-Will India be one of the lead anchors during the negotiation process by protecting her ‘freedom of navigation’ standard strategic clause; or would its pursuance of national interest be called as obscurantist for a consensual global agreement?
+Will India be one of the lead anchors during the negotiation process by protecting her ‘freedom of navigation’ standard strategic clause, or would its pursuance of national interest be called as obscurantist for a consensual global agreement?
 After nine Working Group meetings since 2006, the General Assembly in 2015 decided to develop a legally binding instrument under UNCLOS on MBBNJ.
-During these informal working group discussions, positioning of the lead parties (who have potential stake on the seas or disputes over territorial waters) is already an indication of the uphill task for a consensus agreement.
+During these informal working group discussions, the positioning of the lead parties (who have potential stakes on the seas or disputes over territorial waters) is already an indication of the uphill task for a consensus agreement.

-Sustainability of ocean is uncertain and foreseeable only to a limited extent of its economic exploitation and militarization.
-Besides, the UN sponsored World Commission on Environment and Development Report, famously known as ‘Our Common Future’ (1987); Chapter- 17 of Agenda 21 approved by UNGA; and the oceans-related goals of the World Summit on Sustainable Development (WSSD 2002), the oceans have left open for exploration and exploitation.
+The sustainability of the ocean is uncertain and foreseeable only to a limited extent of its economic exploitation and militarization.
+Besides, the UN-sponsored World Commission on Environment and Development Report, famously known as ‘Our Common Future’ (1987); Chapter- 17 of Agenda 21 approved by UNGA; and the oceans-related goals of the World Summit on Sustainable Development (WSSD 2002), the oceans have left open for exploration and exploitation.
 The UNCLOS of 1982 and its byproduct the International Seabed Authority (ISA) have authorized and facilitated countries to maximize the utilization of ocean and its resources within their national jurisdiction (territorial water) and rights (Exclusive Economic Zones-EEZs) and beyond.
 From free for one in sovereign water and EEZ to free for all beyond EEZs have both depleted the ocean due to competing demands amongst nation states.
-The territorial jurisdiction extends to territorial water up to 12 nautical miles from the nearest point of the baseline; beyond territorial waters is the Contiguous Zone extending up to 24 nautical miles; and beyond that up to 200 nautical miles is the EEZ.
+The territorial jurisdiction extends to territorial water up to 12 nautical miles from the nearest point of the baseline; beyond territorial waters is the Contiguous Zone extending up to 24 nautical miles, and beyond that up to 200 nautical miles is the EEZ.

 If not addressed foresightedly and multilaterally, India’s ambitious ‘blue (ocean) economy’ potential will soon face a formidable challenge even before it takes off.
 According to the Indian Ocean Experiment (INDOEX), the Indian Ocean is gravely polluted by plastic debris and chemical runoff.
 It has documented widespread pollution covering about 10 million sq km (3.86 million sq miles).
 According to World Wide Fund for Nature (WWF), more than 80% of marine pollution is caused by land-based activities that cause oil spills, fertilizers and toxic chemical runoff and the discharge of untreated sewage.
 Additionally, it bears the brunt of oil transits thereby further risking oil spills and dangers due to heavy traffic.

-The present government in India has identified fulfilling the potential of ocean economy as one of its major national and foreign policy goals.
-The government has focused on revival of India’s rich maritime heritage through ‘Project Mausam’ and ‘Sagarmala’.
-Last August during Forum for India-Pacific Island Countries (FIPIC) meet, India sought cooperation from Small Island Developing Countries (SIDS) to harness ocean economy internationally.
+The present government in India has identified fulfilling the potential of the ocean economy as one of its major national and foreign policy goals.
+The government has focused on the revival of India’s rich maritime heritage through ‘Project Mausam’ and ‘Sagarmala’.
+Last August during Forum for India-Pacific Island Countries (FIPIC) meet, India sought cooperation from Small Island Developing Countries (SIDS) to harness the ocean economy internationally.
 While the blue economy comprises largely of enhancing fisheries and tourism (based on endangered marine species protection) for SIDS, India is yet to spell out its priorities for the blue economy.
 Will the SIDS in Indian Ocean or beyond support India’s position in MBBNJ?
-It is to be noted here that already the SIDS, which are also broadly comprises the Forum of Vulnerable Countries on climate change negotiation, displaced very cold response to India’s reluctance to accept the limit of global temperature to 1.5 degrees during the recently concluded Paris Climate Agreement.
+It is to be noted here that already the SIDS, which also broadly comprises the Forum of Vulnerable Countries on climate change negotiation, displaced a very cold response to India’s reluctance to accept the limit of global temperature to 1.5 degrees during the recently concluded Paris Climate Agreement.

-Subsequently, there was a growing support for a new legally binding instrument on MBBNJ under UNCLOS.
+Subsequently, there was growing support for a new legally binding instrument on MBBNJ under UNCLOS.
 But China was not in favor of a legally binding MBBNJ.
 It also had strong reservations on mechanisms for transboundary Environmental Impact Assessments (EIAs) and a dispute settlement mechanism.
 China had also opposed setting a timetable for negotiating an implementing agreement.
-India, however, supported a legal regime with reservations on rights associated with freedom in high seas.
-China and India’s interventions clearly indicate the rising disputes between the two countries in the East Sea (South China Sea) and also the latter’s ambition to fathom Indian Ocean against growing Chinese influence.
+India, however, supported a legal regime with reservations on rights associated with freedom of the high seas.
+China and India’s interventions clearly indicate the rising disputes between the two countries in the East Sea (South China Sea) and also the latter’s ambition to fathom the Indian Ocean against growing Chinese influence.